 Is the fetal Doppler measurement reliable?

 Typically, fetal doppler measurements are reliable, but there are some factors that could cause incorrect or inconsistent readings including:

 - Extra noises, such as the mother's heartbeat or stomach rumbling, which can mask the signals.

 - Baby movement.

 Ultrasound gel is recommended as it enables better skin contact for the Doppler probe.
 However, any gel lubricant will work.

-If you are hearing more than one heartbeat, you could either be hearing the same heartbeat in two different locations, or you are pregnant with twins.
-If you’re in the later stages of pregnancy and the two heartbeats are within 10 beats per minute of each other, it’s probably just one fetus.
+IIf you hear more than one heartbeat, you may be hearing the same heartbeat in two different locations, or you may be pregnant with twins.
+Only a trained medical professional can confirm this for you.
+If you’re in the later stages of pregnancy and the two heartbeats are within 10 beats per minute of each other, it’s likely just one fetus.

-If you are unable to hear your baby’s heartbeat, don’t panic.
-Your baby could be too small for the Doppler to detect its heartbeat and you should wait until your baby is more developed.
-Your baby could also be in a position which makes it difficult for the monitor to pick up the heartbeat.
-However, if you have a feeling something is wrong, contact your physician.Can a fetal Doppler replace ultrasound appointments?
+It's possible that your baby could be too small for the doppler to detect its heartbeat which means you may need to try again when you are a little further along in your pregnancy.
+Another possibility is that your baby could also be in a position that makes it difficult for the monitor to pick up the heartbeat.
+Again, if you are unsure always err on the side of caution and contact your doctor.

 From our customer service team to the warehouse staff that package your order with care, we're invested in your journey.

 With the largest selection of baby fetal doppler products that are ARTG registered for safety and effectiveness, you're in good hands with BabyHeart Australia.